dwmcrobb/mcloc/README.md

 Of course this makes it unsuitable for some code bases, especially those that might have conflicting extensions (say perl and Prolog) and definitely those that have no filename extensions.

+## Some background
+I consider lines-of-code counters mostly personal developer tools.
+Writing one is a useful exercise that I encourage other developers to try as an exercise, in whatever language you prefer.

+### A much-maligned metric
+In and of itself, lines of code isn't a terribly useful metric.
+It's certainly not very useful to someone who isn't actively working on the code being counted.
+The correlation to work done is often weak, and the anticorrelation is often strong (it takes more work/knowledge to deliver the same functionality with fewer lines of code).

+### My own use
+My primary use of mcloc is during exploratory design where LOC is one metric I'll use to guide my design choices, and in refactoring efforts where the simplification and reduction of code is an objective.
+Say modernizing C++98 or C++03 code to C++11 or later, which often presents opportunities to utilize new language and standard library facilities that reduces the amount of code we have to maintain.